Communication app for creating symbol and text AAC.

 Anyone sitting within the loop system with their hearing aid on 'T' will receive amplified sound from the source without background noise.
 This device eliminates the need for any wires between the user and the apparatus.

-These are more powerful versions of the personal loop systems described above.
+Public loop systems are more powerful versions of the personal loop systems described above.
 They are used in public buildings, meeting rooms, conference halls or across the counter in banks and other organisations.

 They consist of an induction loop wire which encircles the room.
 The unit then provides amplified sound to anyone within the loop system who has a hearing aid switched to the 'T' position.